Housing in Rotterdam in 7 steps

 So make sure to set up a search yourself, on time!
 Below we mention the differences between our reserved accommodation providers and other accommodation providers.

-We can offer accommodation for roughly 25% of our international students through our collaboration with our partners.
-This means that most of you will have to find your room another way.
+Since we can only offer accommodation for roughly 25% of our international students through our collaboration partners, most of you will have to find your room another way.

-You can look for other accommodation through Housing Anywhere, RoomPlaza, Stadswonen Rotterdam or the private market.
+You can look for on our webpage other accommodation for housing options through Housing Anywhere, RoomPlaza, Stadswonen Rotterdam, Social Media or the private market.

 - Don’t be too picky!
 Because there is a shortage, lower your demands of the room.
 Keep in mind that after you have arrived in the Netherlands you can always look for another room but make sure that you have a room to start with.